robbinl/2020-09-DMIT2018-Chinook-Demos/README.md

 - Run and see that the program works, and each menu item comes up.
 - COMMIT with appropriate comment.

+- Install "EntityFramework" via NuGet Package Manager in the ChinookSystem library.
+- COMMIT with appropriate comment.

 - Create and checkout a new branch from this one and call it "b3-Entities-Context-ViewModel-Setup".